COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 DELETES, etc.) which are calculated from changes in catalog counts.

-Again, the preceeding problem is eliminated with APAR OY15663.
+Again, the preceding problem is eliminated with APAR OY15663.

 b.
 DB2 Account data.